Changhong

 Sichuan Changhong Electric Co., Ltd., doing business as Changhong (长虹) domestically and CHiQ internationally, is a Chinese consumer electronics company based in Mianyang, Sichuan, founded in October 1958.
-It is the second-largest manufacturer of televisions in China.
 In 2004, 90 percent of the television sets exported from China to the United States were made by Changhong.
+It was the second-largest manufacturer of televisions in China as of 2010.

+Changhong makes televisions, white goods such as refrigerators and air conditioners, as well as projectors and DVD players, electronic components and batteries.
+Changhong has also released some mobile phone models.

 History

+1950–1999

 Changhong emerged from the Changhong Machinery Factory, which was a state-owned large enterprise established in the 1950s.
 The company, which was part of the 156 key projects that were aided by the Soviet Union, focused on the development and production of airborne fire control radar system.

+Changhong Electronics developed during the Third Front campaign to develop basic industry and national defense industry in China's interior in case of invasion by the Soviet Union or United States.
+Changong Electronics is the best-known electronics manufacturer to arise during the Third Front period.

 By mid-1970s, Changhong began manufacturing products for civilian use when demand for military hardware declined, eventually focusing on the television product line.
 During the next decade, it beefed up its technological capabilities with a series of partnerships with overseas companies such as Panasonic, from which it imported tubes and advanced production lines to drive the volume production of television.
+It was a major driver in the regional share of television production in inland China rising from 0 to 32% of national production.
 In 1980, the company already boasted the production of over 10,000 television units annually and by 1988, this number rose to almost a million units.
 In 1994, the company was listed as a publicly traded company and, a year later, it was recognized as China's largest television manufacturer.

-Changhong has a minimal presence in North America, where it sells TVs through the online retailer Newegg.
-It markets its brand CHIQ in United States.

-Another line of products is the manufacturing of nickel–iron batteries.
-Changhong is the sole manufacturer of batteries for the Chengdu J-10.